Grandal 8 RBIs in return from IL, White Sox beat Cubs 17-13

 Grandal added a two-run double in the fifth, a single in the seventh and another three-run shot in the eighth.
 He also threw out Frank Schwindel attempting to steal second in the second.

 The successful return for Grandal overshadowed another rough outing for Keuchel, who was tagged for six runs, five earned, and seven hits.
-The left-hander was pulled by manager Tony La Russa after he threw one pitch to Wisdom with a runner on first and none out in the second.
+The left-hander was pulled by La Russa after he threw one pitch to Wisdom with a runner on first and none out in the second.

+“It’s just not your day.
+I mean it happens to all starting pitchers,” La Russa said.

 Reynaldo López (3-1) came in and pitched five perfect innings, striking out seven.